databrary/design/ridir-16/narrative.md

 Mindful of these challenges but motivated by the scientific promise of video data sharing, PIs established databrary.org, the first-of-its-kind library for storing and sharing video data and associated metadata.
 Databrary was created with support from NSF (BCS-1238599) and NICHD (U01-HD-076595) and has garnered additional funding from the Society for Research in Child Development.
 From the beginning, Databrary sought to create a secure home for research videos in the developmental and learning sciences in order to foster widespread data reuse and enhance transparency.
-We targed the developmental and learning sciences community because the PIs are developmentalists, and this community regularly collects and analyze video.
+We targeted the developmental and learning sciences community because the PIs are developmentalists, and this community regularly collects and analyze video.
 But, we designed Databrary so the system could be adapted for and used by other researchers in the behavioral sciences.
 The code is fully open source [@databrary_github].